razterizer/Termin8or/README.md

 * `Styles.h` : `Style` and its derivatives are just fancy structs grouping a foreground colour with a background colour.
 * `Texture.h`: The `Texture` struct allows you to save and load text-based texture in text format to and from disk.
 There are four parts in a texture: characters, foreground colors, background colors and material IDs.
 Header also contains texture element `Textel` (humouristic portmantau of "text" and "texel" suggested by my dear colleague Göran Wallgren).
 * `ScreenHandler.h` : Contains the screen buffers (char / fg-color / bg-color) and manages transparency etc. It outputs the contents to the terminal via a privatly owned `Text` object.
 * `SpriteHandler.h` : Manages bitmap sprites (`BitmapSprite`) and vector sprites (`VectorSprite`).
 A sprite can be controlled programmatically or be attached to a `RigidBody` object.
 Both sprite classes support sprite animations.
+A vector sprite can be filled for enclosed areas of the sprite.
+A scan-line algorithm is used for this.
 * `UI.h` : Contains structs such as `TextBox` and `TextBoxDebug` to make it easy to display info on the screen and such. `MessageHandler` uses `TextBox`.
 * `Dynamics` : Headers concerning rigid body physics.
   * `RigidBody.h` : A class that represents a rigid body.
 You attach a sprite to it if you want the sprite to be physically dynamic.
 The sprite also determines the "pixels" that make out the collison surface.